Insurgency: Modern Infantry Combat

 Insurgency: Modern Infantry Combat is a multiplayer tactical shooter total conversion mod for Valve's Source engine, developed by the Insurgency Development Team and published for Windows, macOS, and Linux on January 7, 2007.
-Set during the Iraq War, the game follows the conflict between the United States Marine Corps and the Iraqi insurgency.
+Set during the Iraq War, the game follows the conflict between the United States Marine Corps and the Iraqi insurgents.

 Insurgency: Modern Infantry Combat was a major success, and in 2010 the mod's developers founded the company New World Interactive.
 A standalone sequel to the mod, Insurgency, was released in 2014.

 Gameplay

 The game is primarily a team-based, multiplayer online shooter focused on tactical, objective-based gameplay.
 The player can join one of two factions: the United States Marine Corps, or the Insurgents, a group of rebels inspired by the Taliban.
 The factions are split into smaller squads, led by a squad leader, who can request their members to attack, defend, move into, or secure points on the map.

 Each squad contains multiple limited-number character classes (such as Rifleman, Support Gunner, Engineer or Marksman), each with a different variety of weapons and equipment.
 The game has a pseudo-realistic portrayal of the weaponry used.
 There is no on-screen crosshair and the players must use the iron sights of the game's weapon model to accurately aim the weapon.
 Hipfiring is possible, but the free-aim system makes this difficult.
 Weapons are also more deadly than in most first-person shooter titles, as most rifles are capable of taking out players with one or two shots to the torso, and attempt to imitate real-life ballistics.
 According to their class, players can also use fragmentation grenades, smoke grenades, and RPGs.

 Insurgency: Modern Infantry Combat does not feature a typical respawn system.
 Instead, the game makes use of a reinforcement wave system: all eliminated players respawn together, at the end of a preset timer.
 Waves are limited in number, therefore if a faction remains with no waves, and all surviving players are eliminated, that faction loses and their opponent wins.